-An O*NET survey asked people with careers related to veterinary clinical services to rate how important certain subject areas were to their job.
-The following are some of the results of that survey.
-Importance was rated on a scale of 1 to 5 with 5 being most important.
+O*NET surveyed people in occupations related to veterinary clinical services and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Veterinary Clinical Services Majors

 Veterinary Clinical Services majors often go into careers in which the following knowledge areas are important:

 - Biology - Knowledge of plant and animal organisms, their tissues, cells, functions, interdependencies, and interactions with each other and the environment.

 - Medicine and Dentistry - Knowledge of the information and techniques needed to diagnose and treat human injuries, diseases, and deformities.
 This includes symptoms, treatment alternatives, drug properties and interactions, and preventive health-care measures.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Customer and Personal Service - Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.